csabapalfi/pagespeed-insights-scripts/README.md

 **Other audits have no direct impact on the score** (but give hints to improve the metrics).

+### How metrics are estimated?
+Is that accurate?

 **The metrics estimation (code-named [Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md)) models and simulates browser execution.** Lantern can emulate mobile network and CPU execution.
 To achieve this it only relies on a performance trace observed without any throttling (hence the fast execution time).

 There’s an [accuracy and variability analysis](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#) available.
 Lantern trades off accuracy but also mitigates certain sources variability.

 Metrics can be over/underestimated because of:
 * differences in the unthrottled trace vs real device/throttling
 * details ignored or simplified to make the simulation workable

-Recommendations for using the score:
+### Recommendations for using the score

 * Even if not 100% accurate **metrics in the red highlight genuine/urgent problems**
 * Use the scores to **look for longer term trends and bigger changes**
 * Reduce variability by forcing AB tests, doing multiple runs, etc
 * but even reduced variability is not removing inherent inaccuracies
 * Use the pagespeed-score cli (this repo/module) to reduce/identify variability and to investigate inaccuracies

+## Google PageSpeed Insights (PSI) score and metrics CLI

 [![Build Status](https://travis-ci.org/csabapalfi/pagespeed-score.svg?branch=master)](https://travis-ci.org/csabapalfi/pagespeed-score/)
 [![Coverage Status](https://coveralls.io/repos/github/csabapalfi/pagespeed-score/badge.svg?2)](https://coveralls.io/github/csabapalfi/pagespeed-score)

-## Google PageSpeed Insights (PSI) score and metrics CLI

 ```
 $ npx pagespeed-score --runs 3 https://www.google.com